Native American jewelry: Navajo

 Turquoise is closely associated with Navajo jewelry, but it was not until 1880 that the first turquoise was known to be set in silver.
 Turquoise became much more readily available in ensuing decades.
 Coral and other semi-precious stones came into common use around 1900.

 One of the most important forms of Navajo and Southwestern Native American jewelry, is the Squash Blossom Necklace.
 Most are made of a string of plain round silver beads, interspersed with more stylized "squash blossoms", and feature a pendant, or "naja", hung from the center of the strand.
 The squash blossom beads are copied from the buttons which held together the pants worn by the Spanish, and later, Mexican caballeros.
 These buttons represent - and are modeled after - pomegranates.
 Their identification as "squash blossoms", which they closely resemble, is an understandable, and often repeated, error.
 The naja, which resembles an upside-down horseshoe, completes the design.
 Their origin can be found a continent, and several hundred years away, as a traditional part of Spanish horse halters.

 In 1903, anthropologist Uriah Hollister wrote about the Navajo; he said, "Belts and necklaces of silver are their pride...
 They are so skillful and patient in hammering and shaping that a fairly good-shaped teaspoon is often made of a silver dollar without melting and casting."

+In the mid-20th century a modernist strand developed within Navajo silverwork alongside the styles made for the tourist trade.
+Kenneth Begay (1913–1977), who worked at the White Hogan shop in Scottsdale and later taught silversmithing, became known for restrained, precisely fabricated silver in which form, proportion and finish took precedence over dense stamping and stone setting, and he has been described as the "father of contemporary Navajo jewelry".
+Begay also worked in hollowware and flatware, and in 1968 he was among the Native metalworkers who entered solid gold pieces in the annual juried Indian art competitions in Arizona and New Mexico.